bartvanvulpen/gpt2lsm/README.md

 The model can be trained with the following command:

 It can also be trained in parallel on multiple GPUs as follows:
+`python -u -m torch.distributed.launch --nproc_per_node=4 train.py --gradient_accumulation_steps=4 --model_checkpoint=gpt2-medium --lm_coef=2.0 --max_history=2 --n_epochs=1 --num_candidates=4 --personality_permutations=2 --train_batch_size=2 --valid_batch_size=2`

+The model files are usually stored in a 'runs' directory, containing the date, GPU node and model name of the run.

 #### Interact with the model

 #### Evaluation
+To interact with a trained model file (could be either baseline or baseline + LSM loss integration), use the something following command:
+`python interact.py --model gpt2 --top_k 40 --model_checkpoint runs/Jun21_14-31-17_r28n4.lisa.surfsara.nl_gpt2-medium`

+To interact with a trained model file including weighted decoding, use the following command:
+`python transfer-learning-conv-ai/interact.py --model gpt2 --top_k 40 --model_checkpoint runs/Jun21_14-31-28_r33n6.lisa.surfsara.nl_gpt2-medium --wd true --wd_weight=2.5`

-If any problems occur when running the code, please send me an email on: bartvanvulpen@icloud.com
+If any problems occur when running the code, please send an email to: bartvanvulpen@icloud.com